joeriks/napkin-sample/readme.md

 Include (and parse) another file.
 Result will be put on top of the existing file.

 	/include "main.txt"

+Reference (and parse) another file.
+Result will be available for reference instructions.

+	/reference "main.txt"

 Map the result through a javascript file.